 Microsoft Edge is the default browser comes with Windows 11.
 Earlier, Edge browser was getting updates along with Windows operating system updates.
 However, this has been changed with Chromium based Edge browser.
 Now that the browser will automatically update in the background without your knowledge.
 In this article, we will explain how to stop automatic Microsoft Edge update in Windows 11 and macOS.
+Also, learn how to disable automatic update in Google Chrome.

 Checking Automatic Edge Update